rsksmart/devportal-1.0/rif/rns/integrate/integrate-dapp.md

 ## Use domains instead of addresses within your app

-The main goal of RNS is to simplify the blockchain usability, let's do it!
-Why instead of typing addresses, you let your users to type domains?
-It will be much simple.
+A fundamental goal of RNS is to simplify blockchain user experience!
+Instead of typing addresses, why not let your users to type domains?
+This is so much simpler!

 The following code snippet is a method that receives a domain and returns an address.
-You can use it in your dApp inputs, so the users will type just domains.
+You can use it in your (client-side) dApp inputs, allowing users to type just domains.

 ```javascript
 const getAddressFromDomain = async (domain) => {